ldimbe20/Food-Finder/README.md

 GETTING STARTED:

-Installation

-Clone this repository and change to the workspace directory in the terminal.
+Clone this repository and change to the workspace directory in the terminal

 git clone git@github.com:ldimbe20/Food-Finder.git

-cd into food-finder
+-cd into food-finder

+Access the data-see link below and follow README https://github.com/ldimbe20/Food-Finder-Api

 Launch the application
-npm install
+-npm install
-npm start
+-npm start

--Access the data

-https://github.com/ldimbe20/Food-Finder-Api

-json-server -w database.json -p 8088
+Create own user or login into register user using lauren@gmail.com